rithythul/ideabook/presentation-outlines/koompi-products-info-dec-may2020.md

 We provide the hardware, software, personal advice and service needed for off-site learning and productivity issues related to both classroom and office.

 Our product line

+0. KOOMPI Notebook at present day
+E11 is a low-cost high power educational notebook computer design for young students main secondary and high school.

+E13 is an education notebook computer as well design for high school and college freshmen.
+Those who could afford a higher cost.

 1. KOOMPI Solaron

 Solaron
-is a solar-powered notebook case for remote, off-grid users designed to work together with the KOOMPI 4G notebook
+is a solar-powered notebook case for remote, off-grid users designed to work together with the KOOMPI Wifi and KOOMPI 4G notebook

 2. KOOMPI Wifi